-The Piazza della Republica, one of Rome’s most important squares, is located near the Termini station at the peak of the Viminal Hill.
+The Piazza della Republica, one of Rome’s most important squares, is located near the Termini station at the peak of Viminal Hill.
 The beautiful Fontana delle Naiadi stands in the Piazza della Repubblica’s centre.
 It was built between 1870 and 1888 and has four lion statues atop it.
 The lions were replaced in 1901 by four water nymph statues.
 Visitors can walk to the neighbouring Diocletian Baths and visit the Basilica of Santa Maria degli Angeli after exploring the square.
 It’s also not far from the Termini train station.

-Pay a Visit to the Colosseum
+Pay a visit to the Colosseum

 We would be foolish not to mention the Colosseum, one of Italy’s most well-known landmarks, which is one of Rome’s massive landmarks that can be enjoyed from anywhere on the street as you pass by.
 While many people choose to visit the Colosseum to investigate its inside, it is also quite beautiful to see from the outside and take as many shots as you want.

-This magnificent structure, also known as the “Flavian Amphitheatre,” was built during Emperor Vespasian’s reign in 72 A.D. and completed during the reign of his Titus, around 80 A.D.
+This magnificent structure, also known as the “Flavian Amphitheatre,” was built during Emperor Vespasian’s reign in 72 A.D. and completed during the reign of Titus, around 80 A.D.
 The amphitheatre has the capacity to hold between 50,000 and 80,000 people.
 It has 80 arches with Doric, Ionic, and Corinthian columns adorning them.

 The Colosseum was used for gladiatorial fights, hunting, executions witnessed by the crowds, re-enactments of famous battles, and theatrical performances of Classical mythology.
 In the early mediaeval century, the structure was no longer used for entertainment.
-It was eventually used for a variety of purposes, including residences, workshops, religious order apartments, a castle, a quarry, and as a Christian shrine.
+It was eventually used for a variety of purposes, including residences, workshops, religious order apartments, a castle, a quarry, and a Christian shrine.

 The Colosseum is still an iconic symbol of Imperial Rome and is included as one of the New 7 Wonders of the World, despite being severely damaged by earthquakes, thieves, and stone-robbers.
-It has ties to the Roman Catholic Church as the Pope leads a torchlit “Way of the Cross” procession since every Good Friday that begins at the Colosseum.
+It has ties to the Roman Catholic Church as the Pope leads a torchlit “Way of the Cross” procession every Good Friday that begins at the Colosseum.
 With 7.4 million visits in 2018, it was the world’s most popular tourist destination that year.